migueldiab/base-project/README.md

 ## To do

-* Follow the sorcery guides to add password reset
 * Specs for views
 * Create UserInfo model with a one to one relation to user so I can extend the user model without messing with the actual class.